 Emails are frequently opened and accessed on mobile phones.

 Most people have their emails synced to their mobile phones, which means it’s often the first place they’ll get notified of your message and the place where they’re more likely to interact with it.

-One of the biggest mistakes a business can make is not optimising their email for mobile.
+One of the biggest mistakes a business can make is not optimising for mobile.
 And it’s an easy one to do.
 You write it on a computer, look at it on a computer, and assume that everyone will see what you see.

-However, mobile devices will load your emails in different ways, repositioning and moving your text.
+However, mobile devices will load your content in different ways, repositioning and moving your text.
 They’ll shrink images, or perhaps not even load them if they’re particularly big.
 And if a customer is faced with an email that doesn’t load or cuts of the text, then they’re not interested.